java licensing

 What happens to existing Java SE customers?

-After a soft audit by Oracle, Existing Java SE customers can extend their renewals under the current terms.
-However, Oracle may request a review of deployment data before agreeing to renew.
+After a soft audit by Oracle, existing Java SE customers can extend their renewals under the current terms.
+However, Oracle may request a review of the deployment data before agreeing to renew.

 Under the new pricing model, what is the processor limit for installing and running the Java SE Universal Subscription Program(s)?